-If you compare the translated sequence to the amino acid sequence obtained earlier using NCBI, you will see that the translated sequence appears to be truncated at the N-terminus by 54 amino acids.
+If you compare the predicted open reading frame (ORF) sequence to the amino acid sequence obtained earlier using NCBI, you will see that the translated sequence predicted appears to be truncated at the N-terminus by 54 amino acids.
 Make a note of the first and last few amino acids of the translated protein (determined using ExPASy).

-Q12: Why does the translated sequence not include the first 54 amino acids?
+Q12: Why does the predicted sequence not include the first 54 amino acids as part of the ORF?